 Saturday morning we decided that we would spend one more night at Ocean Cove.
 We were anxious about starting writing, and shooting our first Farmer’s Market write-up as well we needed something to go with our blue-cheese burgers, that we were going to have for dinner.
-After a couple cups of coffee and breakfast, we decided to head back to the Bodega Bay area in search of a market.
+After a couple of cups of coffee and breakfast, we decided to head back to the Bodega Bay area in search of a market.
 There was farm country around that area, it wouldn’t be that hard.
 Right?
 We drove, looked online when we could connect, one article would say a market was open Saturday, another would say Sunday.
 We finally headed into Sebastopol as there was supposed to be a Farmers Market either on Saturday or Sunday.
 Turns out it was not on Saturday.
 It was looking grim, and we did not want to go more inland.
-So, we found the next best thing, Whole Foods.
+We found the next best thing, Whole Foods.

 Picked up some sweet white corn, tomatoes, and blueberries; we were set for the day at least.
 We decided to take a different route back to Ocean Cove, and along the way we found fresh cherries and peaches being sold alongside the road, almost as good as a market.
 So, we didn’t find a market, at least we had a great adventure trying too, as well as had some delicious, sweet white corn to have with our dinner.
 Oh, we also found out, after returning to our campground, that there was a farmers market in Duncan Mills on Saturday afternoons; we had just missed it.

 Do you enjoy camping?
 Tips you’d like to share?

 Follow along on our road trip – will update when we have a connection.